j-soto35/Joseph-Sotomayor-s-Repo/README.md

 ### Future Changes

 Joseph will update this portfolio once he has larger and more complete programs to showcase.
-Expect many over the coming months, as Joseph is currently enrolled in MIT's Full stack development with MERn bootcamp.
+Expect many updates over the coming months, as Joseph is currently enrolled in MIT's Full stack development with MERN bootcamp.